EllenMengqiXu/Excel_AdvancedFunction/README.md

 Top Advanced Excel Tips and Tricks
 ===

-This file is about advanced excel funciton on Mac.
+This file is about advanced excel function on Mac.
 ---

 1. **Advanced Transpose** - when the source content changed the transpose copy will also change